James-VanHess/squirrelTracker-NYC/README.md

 Management Commands
 -------------------
-Import: A command that can be used to import the data from the 2018 census file (in CSV format).
+**Import**: A command that can be used to import the data from the 2018 census file (in CSV format).
 The file path should be specified at the command line after the name of the management command.
-*if using csv in our repo, /path/to/file.csv = 2018_Central_Park_Squirrel_Census_-_Squirrel_Data.csv
+*if using csv in our repo, /path/to/file.csv = 2018_Central_Park_Squirrel_Census_-_Squirrel_Data.csv*

 ```sh
 python manage.py import_csv /path/to/file.csv
 ```

-Export: A command that can be used to export the data in CSV format.
+**Export**: A command that can be used to export the data in CSV format.
 The file path should be specified at the command line after the name of the management command.

 ```sh
 python manage.py export_csv /path/to/file.csv